 Helen Keller wrote in her autobiography, The Story of My Life (first published in 1905): “I am just as deaf as I am blind.
 The problems of deafness are deeper and more complex, if not more important, than those of blindness.
 Deafness is a much worse misfortune.
 It means the loss of the most vital stimulus.
 The sound of the voice that brings language sets thoughts astir and keeps us in the intellectual company of a man.”

 What is a cochlear implant?

 - A microphone that picks up sound from the environment.

-The stimuli are then sent by electromagnetic induction (transformer coupling) through the skin to a secondary (4) similar pattern as above receptor array of wire conductors implanted under the skin of the patient.
-These stimuli, still in parallel array, are then routed through the wire conductors to specific locations within the cochlea which represent specific tonal receptors of the eighth cranial nerve, which in turn lead to the hearing sector of the brain.
-The cochlear implant (CI) is a surgically implanted electronic device that provides a sense of sound to persons who are profoundly deaf or severely hard of hearing.
+The stimuli are then sent by electromagnetic induction (transformer coupling) through the skin to a secondary (4) similar pattern as the above receptor array of wire conductors.
+The wire conductors are implanted under the skin of the patient.
+Still, in a parallel array, these stimuli are routed through the wire conductors to specific locations within the cochlea.
+These represent specific tonal receptors of the eighth cranial nerve, leading to the brain’s hearing sector.
+The cochlear implant (CI) is a surgically implanted electronic device.
+The device provides a sense of sound to persons who are profoundly deaf or severely hard of hearing.

 Patent 4063048 Cochlear Implant, Adam Kissiah, Jr.

 The figure below illustrates the current design of the cochlear ear implant.
 The basic design is virtually identical to the design from the original patent.

 For comparison with modern designs, refer to the design of Dr. Phillip C. Loizou, Professor in the Engineering Department of The University of Texas at Dallas.